50 MILER CONSIDERATIONS

 - Crews can not provide additional aid to the runner.
 Runners must rely on the race aid stations and drop bags.
 Medical emergency is the only exception.

-- Crews are there for moral support, transportation of pacers, and medical watchful eyes ONLY.
+- Pacers are there for moral support and medical watchful eyes ONLY.

-- As a general rule of thumb: anything that will give an added advantage to one runner over another by way of having crew is not permissable.
+- As a general rule of thumb: anything that will give an added advantage to one runner over another by way of having crew/pacer is not permissable.

-- Crews should absolutely consider volunteering for a committed volunteer assignment during the race.
-This could be at an aid station, at the start/ finish line, etc. Email me for info: firstname.lastname@example.org
+- Crews/ pacers should absolutely consider volunteering for a committed volunteer assignment during the race.
+This could be at an aid station, at the start/ finish line, etc. Email me for info: email@example.com